Important facts about the Columbus Civic Theater

 The building is rented, not owned, at this time.
 The Civic’s landlord, Keith Cheeseman, was nominated for business partner award for assisting the Civic for years.

 Actors are paid “honorariums” for their commitment to a production.
 The amounts range from $200.00 to 700.00.
 We also pay Equity (Union) actors as well.
+We plan on having an Equity contract by the end of 2018.

 The web site was created by the Artistic Director, Richard Albert.